 On the death of king Tetimararoa, Tebureimoa's father, Nakaeia, the eldest son, succeeded.
 He was a fellow of huge physical strength, masterful, violent, with a certain barbaric thrift and some intelligence of men and business.
-Alone in his islands, it was he who dealt and profited; he was the planter and the merchant; and his subjects toiled for his behoof in servitude.
-When they wrought long and well their taskmaster declared a holiday, and supplied and shared a general debauch.
-The scale of his providing was at times magnificent; six hundred dollars' worth of gin and brandy was set forth at once; the narrow land resounded with the noise of revelry: and it was a common thing to see the subjects (staggering themselves) parade their drunken sovereign on the fore-hatch of a wrecked vessel, king and commons howling and singing as they went.
-At a word from Nakaeia's mouth the revel ended; Makin became once more an isle of slaves and of teetotalers; and on the morrow all the population must be on the roads or in the taro-patches toiling under his bloodshot eye.
+Alone in his islands it was he who dealt and profited; he was the planter and the merchant; and his subjects toiled for his behoof in servitude.

+When they wrought long and well their task-master declared a holiday, and supplied and shared a general debauch.
+The scale of his providing was at times magnificent; six hundred dollars' worth of gin and brandy was set forth at once; the narrow land resounded with the noise of revelry; and it was a common thing to see the subjects (staggering themselves) parade their drunken sovereign on the forehatch of a wrecked vessel, king and commons howling and singing as they went.
+At a word from Nakaeia's mouth the revel ended; Makin became once more an isle of slaves and of teetotalers; and on the morrow all the himself would play the executioner; and his blows were dealt by stealth, and with the help and countenance of none but his own population must be on the roads or in the taro-patches toiling under his bloodshot eye.